Join us on Saturday 20th September for a fun packed family day welcoming Autumn to the garden!

 There will be plenty of practical work so that you have a plant to take home, and we will also make dudhi halva so that you have something tasty to try.

-Garden Organic is the national charity for organic growing.
+About Garden Organic Garden Organic is the national charity for organic growing.
 We have been around since 1958 and have over 20 000 members.
 Our goal is simple – to get people growing organically.
-We do this in lots of ways:
+We do this in lots of ways: • Working with communities providing them with support in their growing • Providing horticultural advice to gardeners • Campaigning on topical issues such as the use of peat or pesticides • Preserving traditional and heirloom varieties in our Heritage Seed Library • Researching into organic gardening techniques

 We also have an organic demonstration garden at Ryton on Dunsmore just outside Coventry, where you can book onto to tours and workshops.
 For further information visit: www.gardenorganic.org.uk